MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # TODO
-## Repository Move Plan
-- Rewrite Releases
-- Rewrite discussion
-- Edit ad in spigot, paper, bukkit forum for site url
-- Enable github pages (/docs)

----
+- Release each minigame plugins to spigot forum
+- Upload `MiniGameWorld-Reward` to `MiniGameWorlds` organization
 - Add `party` icon to Menu
-- Update checker
+- Make Update checker
-- Move all project to `MiniGameWorlds` github organization
 - Manage `MiniGamePlayerStateManager` in `MiniGamePlayerData`
 - Notify player count when join a minigmae (with minimum count for start)
 - Add written java doc class list to wiki